Signature

 Key value pairs

-You build key=value pairs, join them, then add secret, then hash.
+You build key=value pairs, join them, then add sign_secret, then hash.
 Example pattern:

 • md5(k1=v1&k2=v2&secret=XYZ)